Politics of Bihar: Bihar movement and aftermath: 1975–1990

 The Bihar Movement campaign warned Indians that the elections might be their last chance to choose between "democracy and dictatorship".
 As a consequence of the movement, the identity of Bihar (from the word Vihar, meaning monasteries), representing a glorious past, was lost.
-Its voice often used to get lost in the din of regional clamour of other states, specially the linguistic states like Uttar Pradesh and Madhya Pradesh.
+Its voice often used to get lost in the din of regional clamor of other states, specially the linguistic states like Uttar Pradesh and Madhya Pradesh.
 Bihar also gained an anti-establishment image.
 The pro-establishment press often projected the state as undisciplined and anarchic.

 Because the regional identity was slowly being sidelined, it was replaced by caste-based politics; power was initially in the hands of the Brahmins, Bhumihars and Rajputs.
-In the 1980s there was a change in the political scenario of Bihar: riding upon a popular movement of "social justice" and no vote without representation, the middle OBC castes like Yadav, Kurmi, and Koeri replaced upper castes in politics.
+In the 1980s there was a change in the political scenario of Bihar: riding upon a popular movement of "social justice" and no vote without representation, the Upper OBC castes like Yadav, Kurmi, and Koeri replaced upper castes in politics.

-S.N.
-Singh's regime was known for deteriorating law and order, which included the 1989 Bhagalpur violence, one of the biggest riots in the state's history.
-A report tabled in the Bihar Legislative Assembly under the chairmanship of N.N.
-Singh blamed the Sinha-led INC government for the riots.
+S. N. Sinha's regime was known for deteriorating law and order, which included the 1989 Bhagalpur violence, one of the biggest riots in the state's history.
+A report tabled in the Bihar Legislative Assembly under the chairmanship of N. N. Singh blamed the Sinha-led INC government for the riots.
 The 1,000-page report outlined his and his administration's inactivity for almost two months, during which over 1,000 people—mostly poor Muslim weavers—were killed and 50,000 more were displaced.

 In 1989, an anti-Congress wave defeated the entrenched INC, and Janata Dal came to power on an anti-corruption wave.
-In between, the socialist movement lead by Mahamaya Prasad Sinha and Karpoori Thakur tried to break the status quo.
+In between, the socialist movement led by Mahamaya Prasad Sinha and Karpoori Thakur tried to break the status quo.
 The movement failed, due to the impractical idealism of its leaders and to the machinations of the INC's central leaders, who felt threatened by the large, politically aware state.